POSTS TAGGED: T-Mobile G1

 Remember those lillte egg shapped virtual pet toys of the 90’s wellll there back and beter than ever and ive converted all the mobile

-Posted June 9, 2010 By: ElCondor
+Posted June 9, 2010 at 05:20 pm by ElCondor

 If you like the color blue and have an Android Cyanogenmod powered device, this new themed ROM might be something for you.
 XDA member jeagoss created an ‘Extremely Blue’ themed ROM for the Nexus One, the Motorola Droid, and the HTC Dream (G1).

 Well, after some work and learning, I give to you a theme that is loaded with blue.
 Blue is EVERYWHERE!!

 I really didn’t change icons or too many images.
 I mainly just made all orange / yellow hints blue, and added blue hints to everything.
 My aim is to make a completely unified blue theme on the base cyanogenmod rom.
 The theme also has glossy blue bars on the launcher.

 TheDude came up with an overlay to theme components of cyanog